testflows/TestFlows-WebSite/source/_posts/blog/what-do-condition-proposition-predicate-property-and-invariant-really-mean.md

 ## The Die Hard Water Jug Problem

-In *Die Hard with a Vengeance* (1995), the characters face a logical challenge to defuse a bomb: measure exactly 4 gallons of water using only a 5-gallon jug and a 3-gallon jug, with access to an unlimited water source.
+In the movie *Die Hard with a Vengeance* (1995), the characters face a logical challenge to defuse a bomb: measure exactly 4 gallons of water using only a 5-gallon jug and a 3-gallon jug, with access to an unlimited water source.
 This example was popularized by the [TLA+ Video Course](https://www.youtube.com/watch?v=IW0oA3Pxe-Q), and you can watch the scene on [YouTube](https://www.youtube.com/watch?v=2vdF6NASMiE).

 The problem can be represented as a simple state machine.
 Since we aim to define our terms precisely, we must first establish how these terms apply to states—and the *Die Hard water jug problem* will serve as our framework.
 In doing so, we will also define what a state is, what a sequence of states is, and how a system can be represented as a mathematical formula.